Help & SupportUnforeseen Hardship

 - You cannot reasonably meet your debt repayments; and

-- You believe you would be able to meet your debt repayments if the contract was changed in the ways specified by the CCCFA (see below).
+- You believe you would be able to meet your debt repayments if the creditor changed the contract in the ways specified by the CCCFA (see below).

-An application to change your loan contract in these circumstances is called a ‘Hardship Application’.
-It is important that you contact the creditor quickly if you cannot make your debt repayments as you have a limited time to make a hardship application if you are in default.
+An application to change your loan contract in these circumstances is called a 'Hardship Application'.
+It is essential that you contact the creditor quickly if you cannot make your debt repayments.
+You have a limited time to make a hardship application if you are in default.

 When can you make a hardship application?